Los Angeles California

 In 1994, a segment for the TV series, “Haunted Hollywood,” was filmed in the original main room.
 Dr. Taft came along to watch the taping.
 He saw in the back of the room, three men, all dressed in 1940s style suits, including the fashionable wide lapels.
 After the filming, everyone packed up and left, leaving Taft the last one to leave.
 Taft came up to them to acknowledge them, as they were still standing there.
 However, these solid-looking apparitions disappeared before his eyes.

-Paranormal EXP conducted 4 overnight investigations at The World Famous Comedy Store in West Hollywood, CA in September 2011.
+Paranormal EXP conducted 4 overnight investigations at the Comedy Store in West Hollywood, CA in September 2011.
 Their results are compelling in what they captured in hard evidence.

 A strong YES INDEED is in order.
-With the exception of the suicidal comic, Steve, the spirits come from the 1940s and 1950s, when Mickey Cohen and his mobster crew were a strong presence in the place.
+With the exception of the suicidal comic, Steve, the spirits come from the 1940s and 1950s, when Micky Cohen and his mobster crew were a strong presence in the place.
 Many spirits are stuck reliving their deaths via Mr. Nasty, or through an underachieving abortionist.
-A few others can’t give up their jobs they had in Mickey Cohen’s organized crime outfit.
-They all enjoy the great entertainment presented on the stages, and get their chuckles by teasing or terrifying the living who work here.
+A few others can’t give up the jobs they had in Micky Cohen’s organized crime outfit.
+They all enjoy the great entertainment on the stages, and get their chuckles by teasing or terrifying the living who work here.

 Ciro’s Comedy Store